Everett Dirksen: Oratory

 The saying, "A billion here, a billion there, pretty soon, you're talking real money" has been attributed to Dirksen, but there is no direct record of Dirksen saying the remark.
 Dirksen is also quoted as having said, "The mind is no match with the heart in persuasion; constitutionality is no match with compassion."

 Statue of Senator Dirksen on the grounds of the Illinois State Capitol in Springfield, Illinois.
 A duplicate is located in Mineral Springs Park in his hometown of Pekin, Illinois.

 Dirksen recorded four spoken-word albums.
-In 1967 a recording of his own poem "Gallant Men" reached No. 16 on the Billboard 200 and won a Grammy Award for Best Documentary Recording in 1968.
+In 1967 his recording "Gallant Men" reached No. 16 on the Billboard 200 and won a Grammy Award for Best Documentary Recording in 1968.
 On January 7, 1967, Dirksen became the oldest person to reach the Hot 100's top 40, at 71 years, 3 days old, when the single reached No. 33; two weeks later it reached No. 29.
 In Canada the recording reached No. 76, February 4, 1967.
 The distinction passed from Dirksen to Moms Mabley with her recording of "Abraham, Martin and John" peaking at No. 35 on July 19, 1969, when she was 75 years 4 months old; then, more than 54 years after that, to Brenda Lee with her recording of "Rockin' Around the Christmas Tree" from 1958 topping the Hot 100 on 9 (and 16) December 2023 when she was 78 years 363 days old.

 Recordings of Dirksen's speeches were edited into a mock interview included on the record "Welcome to the LBJ Ranch!"
 Dirksen was pleased with his inclusion on the parody record and bought many copies to give out as Christmas gifts.

 Dirksen made television guest appearances on game and variety shows, such as What's My Line, The Hollywood Palace and The Red Skelton Show.
 Dirksen made a cameo appearance in the 1969 film The Monitors, a low-budget science-fiction movie in which invading extraterrestrials assert political dominion over the human race.
 He also appeared in several other movies.